mattyhryan/mattyhryan.github.io/_pages/about.md

 Since then, I've spent time learning Portuguese while living in Brazil, learning Spanish while living in Argentina, and learning not to block the telly in the pub when the football is on while living in the UK (in addition to completing two postgraduate programs and starting a third).

-In my free time, you'll probably find me at the cinema, sipping espresso, or running through the streets of London.
+In my free time, you'll probably find me at the cinema, sipping espresso at a coffee house, or running through the streets of London.